 - 1 large tomato diced (3/4 cup)

 - 1 and 1/2 cups full-fat coconut milk (one 14-oz. can)

 - 2 tbsp lime juice (plus more to taste)

-Meanwhile, in a large pan, heat the oil over medium-high heat.
+- Meanwhile, in a large pan, heat the oil over medium-high heat.
 Add the onion with a pinch of salt.
 Cook, stirring frequently, until the onion is softened, 4-5 minutes.
-Add the cumin seeds and coriander seeds and stir well.
+Add the cumin seeds and coriander seeds (if using) and stir well.
 Cook for another 60 seconds.

 Other curry recipes from the blog: